-"...Any party that 1) does not own land overlying the basin, 2) owns overlying land but uses the water on nonoverlying land, or 3) sells the water to another party, or to the public, generally is considered an "appropriator" and not an overlying user......If a pumper extracts water for a non-overlying use... from an overdrafted basin, the right may ripen into a prescriptive right if the basin overdraft is notorious and continuous for at least five years."
+"...Any party that 1) does not own land overlying the basin, 2) owns overlying land but uses the water on nonoverlying land, or 3) sells the water to another party, or to the public, water for a non-overlying use... from an overdrafted basin, the right may ripen into a prescriptive right if the basin overdraft is notorious and continuous for at least five years."47 groundwater adverse to existing right holders for a period of normally 5 years).
+Prescriptive rights do not accrue until a condition of overdraft exists.....
+If a pumper extracts water for a non-overlying use(i.e., pursuant to an appropriative right) from an overdrafted basin, the right may ripen into a prescriptive right if the basin overdraft is notorious and continuous for at least five years."48